enjarai/client-paintings/README.md

 It achieves this by looking at the UUID of the painting entity and applying a pseudo-random algorithm to it to determine which painting to render.

+This mod uses a custom resource pack format to add new paintings, you can use the [Client Paintings Pack Generator](https://enjarai.dev/#/tools/client-paintings-generator) on my website to generate such a pack easily.
+Alternatively, see the resource pack format section below for technical instructions.

 ### Features

 - Add multiple new sets of paintings via resource packs